nocapro/scn-ts-core/docs/flow.todo.md

 1. format options; change de/expand iconbutton text to iconbutton only... also change the icon to up down arrow and down up arror... put it in right side.

-2. formating options accordion header: show useful stats
+2. formating options accordion header: show useful stats (use scn-ts-core level api)

 === DONE